ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-rich-select/index.md

 An alternative to using the browser's `select` popup for dropdowns inside the grid.

-Benefits over browser's `select` are as follows:

-- Uses DOM row visualisation so very large lists can be displayed.
-- Integrates with the grid perfectly, avoiding glitches seen with the standard select.
-- Uses HTML to render the values: you can provide cell renderers to customise what each value looks like.

 ## Enabling Rich Select Cell Editor

 `agRichSelectCellEditor` allows users to enter a cell value from a list of provided values by searching or filtering the list.
 Edit any cell in the grid below and note the agRichSelectCellEditor is displayed: